-SureCare would consider short notice referrals but the same referral process will be followed as a planned referral.
+SureCare would consider short notice referrals but the the same referral process will be followed as a planned referral.

 SureCare does not have an Out of Hours service and only considers referrals during regular office hours.
 The final decision for the placement of a child will be at the discretion of the Registered Manager.
-This will be based on completing the Pre-Admission documentation, undertaking consultations with professionals around the housemates case as well as considering if the housemate needs can be met without impacting the current residents within the home.
+This will be based on completing the Pre-Admission documentation, undertaking consultations with professionals around the young person's case as well as considering if the young person's needs can be met without impacting the current residents within the home.